Sibiu General Information

 Here, you can also find the city's only fully German school, the Samuel von Brukenthal Gymnasium, which exemplifies the city's proud German heritage.

-Several steep streets and stairways lead from the upper
+Several steep streets and stairways lead from the Lower to the Upper Town and,

-to the lower town.
-One of them passes beneath the iron Bridge of Lies.
-Built in 1859 by Fredericus Hutte, this was the first wrought iron bridge in Romania.
+Built in 1859 by Fredericus Hutte, this was the first cast iron bridge in Romania.

 The Goldsmiths' Square, a peaceful and intimate square, is surrounded by charming old houses with medieval windows, doorways and turrets.
 For many years, it was the main point of passage between the Little Square and the Lower Town, the two connected by a 15th century stairway.